avis-router/avis/release_1.2/java/server/packaging/unix/README.txt

 This is a generic Avis install package for Unix systems not directly supported with native installation packages.

-Avis's requires a Java 1.5.0 (or later) runtime.
+Avis requires a Java 1.5.0 (or later) runtime.
 See http://java.sun.com/javase/downloads.

 Installation